seanmac11741/emchFoundWebsite/README.md

 - [x] Add Wendy to contact us section
 - [ ] Add pictures to blog posts
 - [ ] On Admin page, just make text fields editable and update that way?
+- [ ] Change the sign in with Google button to look more like a real google button